 Pembina has employed in-line inspection since the early 1970s, progressing to newer high resolution ILI technology in the late 1990s.
-As part of Pembina's ongoing corrosion management program, 59 pipeline segments were inspected in 2010.
-Several of the segments inspected in 2010 were inspected for the first time with a geometry tool which provides information on any features related to original construction damage, geotechnical movement and third-party hits.
-Approximately 50% of the excavation and repair activities associated with these inspections were completed in 2010, with some non-critical maintenance activities and larger projects carrying over into 2011.
-Approximately 53 line segments are scheduled for inspection in 2011.
+As part of Pembina's ongoing integrity management program, 66 pipeline segments were inspected in 2011.
+Several of the segments inspected in 2011 were inspected for the first time with a geometry tool which provides information on any features related to original construction damage, geotechnical movement and third-party hits.
+Approximately 70% of the excavation and repair programs associated with these inspections were completed in 2011, with some fourth quarter inspections, non-critical maintenance activities and larger projects carrying over into 2012.
+Approximately 65 line segments are scheduled for inspection in 2012.

 For those line segments with higher susceptibility to crack failures, Pembina also employs specialized ultrasonic ILI crack detection technology.
-Between 2004 and 2009, Pembina has completed crack detection inspections on the Western Pipeline (Taylor to Kamloops), portions of the Peace Pipeline (LaGlace to Fox Creek), the 12-inch and 20-inch lines from Fox Creek to Edmonton, the 16-inch crude line from Judy Creek to Edmonton, the 16-inch NGL line from Judy Creek to Edmonton and on the 22-inch Horizon Pipeline.
-There were no ultrasonic inspections completed in 2010.
+Between 2004 and 2009, Pembina has completed crack detection inspections on the Western Pipeline (Taylor to Kamloops), portions of the Peace Pipeline (LaGlace to Fox Creek), the 12 inch and 20 inch lines from Fox Creek to Edmonton, the 16 inch crude line from Judy Creek to Edmonton, the 16 inch NGL line from Judy Creek to Edmonton and on the 22 inch Horizon Pipeline.
+There were no ultrasonic inspections completed in 2011, however 4 line segments are planned for 2012.
 Data from initial and secondary inspection is analyzed by Pembina and third-party technical experts, in conjunction with pipeline pressure data, to design appropriate mitigation, repair and re-assessment programs.

 In addition to the IMP for pipeline assets, Pembina also has regularly scheduled inspection and repair programs for the above and below ground storage tanks and pressure vessels.
-Pembina complies with inspection frequencies for pressure vessels set out by Pembina's Owner, User Program, registered with the Alberta Boilers Safety Association and for atmospheric storage tanks by ERCB Directive 55.
-In 2010, Pembina completed 15 vessel inspections, 13 storage tank inspections, and 13 underground storage pipe inspections.
+Pembina complies with inspection frequencies for pressure vessels set out by Pembina's Owner, User Program, registered with the Alberta Boilers Safety Association ("ABSA") and for atmospheric storage tanks by ERCB Directive 55.
+In 2011, Pembina completed 23 vessel inspections and 16 storage tank inspections.
 For each inspection, repairs are conducted as required to ensure compliance to applicable codes and standards.
+In addition, in 2011 Pembina's pressure equipment integrity management plans were audited by the ABSA.
+Both audits resulted in only minor findings which have been addressed with ABSA.